Preview

 Russian Federation

-Elena I. Kondratyeva, Doctor of Medicine, Professor, Deputy Director; Head of the Scientific and Clinical Department of Cystic Fibrosis, Head of the Department of Genetics of Diseases of the Respiratory System
+Elena I. Kondratyeva, Doctor of Medicine, Professor, Head of the Scientific and Clinical Department of Cystic Fibrosis, Head of the Department of Genetics of Respiratory Diseases, Institute of Higher and Continuing Professional Education, Research Centre for Medical Genetics; Deputy Director for Science, Clinical Research Institute for Childhood Diseases, Moscow Region Ministry of Health

 Scopus ID: 35196167800;